Candles

 Add sand or pebbles to your jar and pop a tea light on top

-A collection of different colours in clear candle jars can brighten up any bathroom and make it feel very homely and relaxing.
+Those who still have a bathtub at home and enjoy a long soak at the end of a busy day will benefit from the beautiful colours in bath salts.
+A collection of colours in clear candle jars can brighten up any bathroom and make it feel homely and relaxing.

 Reusing candle jars